 Discover more helpful PowerPoint presentation tips:

-How Can You Build Graphics Quickly in PowerPoint?
+How Can You Build Visual Presentations Quickly in PowerPoint?

 SmartArt is one of my favorite PowerPoint features, mainly because I'm not a graphic designer.
 But even for those who are experienced with Photoshop or Illustrator, the SmartArt feature deserves a look.

 Basically, SmartArt is the best of both worlds between charts and images.
-They have the professionally polished look of a designed graphic but maintain the flexibility of a chart.
+They've got the professionally polished look of a designed graphic, but maintain the flexibility of a chart.
 You can add or remove points at any time.

 Check out the tutorials below to learn more about using SmartArt to build a variety of graphics, such as timelines, pyramids, hierarchies, and cycles.